Skip to Content

 Multitenancy

-The live example is available at multitenant.vovk.dev , and the source code is available in the vovk-multitenant-example .
+The live example is available at multitenant.vovk.dev , and the source code is in the vovk-multitenant-example .

-Vovk.ts provides a tiny routing utility multitenant that accepts request information and returns the action to take, such as redirecting to a specific subdomain or rewriting the request to a different path.
-It’s going to be used in the Next.js middleware to handle the request and redirect or rewrite it to the appropriate path based on the tenant subdomain.
+Vovk.ts provides a small routing utility, multitenant, that accepts request information and returns the action the middleware should take—redirecting to a subdomain or rewriting to a path.
+You’ll use it in Next.js middleware to route requests based on the tenant subdomain.

 Configure DNS